thepriyanshujangid/aosp_guide/flashing_instructions.md

 # 📱 POCO X5 Pro Flashing Guide

-A step-by-step guide for clean and dirty flashing with AOSP Recovery or TWRP, including how to flash firmware.
+A step-by-step guide for clean and dirty flashing with AOSP Recovery, including the correct way to flash firmware.
 **Beginner-friendly, efficient, and easy to follow!**

 ---